 To raise awareness of our profession, the International Organization for Medical Physics (IOMP) initiated the International Day of Medical Physics (IDMP) which takes place on the 7th of November every year.
 On that day in 1867, Marie Sklodowska-Curie was born in Poland.
 She is known for her pioneering research on radioactivity which still contributes to the fight against cancer today.

-Every year the IOMP chooses another theme and encourages the national professional bodies (who sign a Memorandum of Understanding) to organise events and promote the day through social media and other routes to increase awareness.
+Every year the IOMP chooses a new theme and encourages the national professional bodies (who sign a Memorandum of Understanding) to organise events and promote the day through social media and other routes to increase awareness.

-IPEM has done a number of activities, events and campaigns over the years.
-This year we will write a joint letter with RCR and SCoR to the CEOs of the hospitals with radiology and medical physics departments advising them of this International Day of Medical Physics and the International Day of Radiology, which is on the 8th November.
-The letter highlights the importance of medical physics and radiology and suggests that this might be an opportunity to visit the department.
+IPEM has done a number of activities, events and campaigns over the years, including writing a joint letter with RCR and SCoR to the CEOs of hospitals with radiology and medical physics departments advising them of this International Day of Medical Physics and the International Day of Radiology, which is on 8 November and encouraging them to visit the department.

-7 November is the International Day of Medical Physics #IDMP2020 !
-Check out these free resources if you are doing anything to promote #scienceforpatientbenefit. www.ipem.ac.uk/AboutIPEM/PublicEngagement/InternationalDayofMedicalPhysics.aspx
+7 November is the International Day of Medical Physics #IDMP2021 Check out these free resources if you are doing anything to promote www.ipem.ac.uk/AboutIPEM/PublicEngagement/InternationalDayofMedicalPhysics.aspx

-The International Day of Medical Physics #IDMP2020 is on the 7 November - if you are doing anything to promote this why not consider our #physics #carees video?https://www.youtube.com/watch?v=5RrKPa4TRs8&t=99s
+The International Day of Medical Physics #IDMP2021 is on the 7 November - if you are doing anything to promote this why not consider our #physics #carees video?https://www.youtube.com/watch?v=5RrKPa4TRs8&t=99s

 We have a number of leaflets, posters and career films which you can use on open days, careers visits and science fairs.
 These are free to order or download.